chhuang-one/sqxclib/README.md

 ## Database migration

-This library use [SqStorage](doc/SqStorage.md) to do migration.
+To do migration, use migrate function of [SqStorage](doc/SqStorage.md).
 It checks the schema version to decide whether to do.
 You can get more description about migrations and schema in doc/[database-migrations.md](doc/database-migrations.md).

 use C functions to migrate schema and synchronize to database